-Olson Hall is home to 300 women, making it Taylor’s largest women’s hall and helped for increased enrollment when it was constructed in 1966.
-It was first called East Hall but was renamed Olson Hall in 1974.
-The hall follows a typical residence hall layout with rooms lining both sides of a long, central corridor.
+Olson Hall is home to 300 women, making it Taylor’s largest women’s hall and providing for increased enrollment when it was constructed in 1966.
+It was first called East Hall but renamed Olson Hall in 1974.
+The hall follows a traditional residence hall layout with rooms lining both sides of a T-shaped corridor.
 Each of its three floors is divided into wings.

-Olson has a tradition of unique and themed pick-a-dates, a casual group date, including Murder Mystery, Tri-State, and Speedway car race pick-a-dates.
+Olson has a tradition of unique and themed pick-a-dates, including Murder Mystery, Tri-State, and Speedway car race pick-a-dates.
 On nice days, you can find students scattered on Olson’s front lawn, known as “Olson Beach.”
-Other hall activities include Christmas caroling around Upland, the Grace Olson Pageant in honor of the hall’s namesake, and more.
+Other hall activities include Christmas caroling in Upland and the Grace Olson Pageant in honor of the hall’s namesake.

 Namesake: Grace Olson